B2B vs B2C SEO: 5 Content Marketing Insights

 If the high volume searches in your category are out of sync with your management’s ideology, consider embracing popular language off-page in your page title and meta description.

-When I was consulting the US Dept. of State during the Obama Administration, they made a conscious decision to embrace the term “climate change” instead of “global warming,” even though the later had much more search volume at the time.
+When I was working as an SEO consultant at the US Dept. of State during the Obama Administration, they made a conscious decision to embrace the term “climate change” instead of “global warming,” even though the later had much more search volume at the time.

 Since then, the more politically safe term (which some may call doublespeak) “climate change” has usurped “global warning” as a search phrase, though in those states that typically vote for Republican candidates, interesting enough.